MicrosoftDocs/visualstudio-docs/docs/ide/how-to-suppress-compiler-warnings.md

 1. Choose the **OK** button, and then rebuild the solution.

+If the warning is from another tool, refer to the documentation for the specific tool to find out how you can suppress warnings for that tool.
+For example, the C++ linker has some warnings you can disable using the `/IGNORE` linker option.
+See [/IGNORE (Ignore specific warnings)](/cpp/build/reference/ignore-ignore-specific-warnings) and to set this option, see [/link (Pass options to linker)](/cpp/build/reference/link-pass-options-to-linker).

 ## Suppress warnings for Visual Basic

 You can hide specific compiler warnings for Visual Basic by editing the *.vbproj* file for the project.
 To suppress warnings by *category*, you can use the [Compile property page](../ide/reference/compile-page-project-designer-visual-basic.md).
+If you want to disable a warning in a specific part of a code file, use [#Disable and #Enable directives](/dotnet/visual-basic/language-reference/directives/disable-enable).
 For more information, see [Configure warnings in Visual Basic](../ide/configuring-warnings-in-visual-basic.md).

-### To suppress specific warnings for Visual Basic
+### To suppress specific warnings for an entire Visual Basic project

 This example shows you how to edit the *.vbproj* file to suppress specific compiler warnings.